PR0M3TH3AN/Archivox/README.md

 ## Creating Custom Plugins

 Plugins are plain Node.js modules placed in the folder defined by `pluginsDir`.
-Each module can export hook functions which DocForge calls during the build:
+Each module can export hook functions which Archivox calls during the build:

 ```js
 module.exports = {